Get your certified Michigan Birth Certificate

 Order with confidence

-Learn how to order Michigan birth certificates from the Michigan Department of Health and Human Services - Division for Vital Records and Health Statistics (MDHHS-DVR).
+Learn how to order Michigan birth certificate from the Michigan Department of Health and Human Services - Division for Vital Records and Health Statistics (MDHHS-DVR).
 The current processing time is 4 to 5 weeks, with rush processing available in 2 to 3 weeks for $12.00.
 The MDHHS-DVRHS charges a fee of $34.00 for the initial birth certificate and $16.00 for each additional copy of the certificate ordered simultaneously.
 Parties authorized to request a Michigan birth certificate include the person on record, their parents or legal guardian, legal representatives, heirs (if the record holder is deceased), and courts of competent jurisdiction.

-You can now order Michigan birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order Michigan birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Michigan Department of Health and Human Services - Division for Vital Records and Health Statistics (MDHHS-DVR) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person, drop box or by mail through the MDHHS-DVR by following the specific steps and meeting certain requirements.
 Be sure to confirm and review the costs, eligibility, requirements, and current processing times before ordering to ensure a smooth application process.

 Requesting a Michigan birth certificate through our online filing service is quick and easy.